mabrains/PLL_design/pll/DSM_lib/README.md

 # Sigma-Delta Modulator Architecture

-• The implemented Sigma-Delta Modulator is a MASH (Multi Stage Noise Shaping) architecture of 5th order as in MASH architectures the order of the modulator is determined by the number of the output bits.
+• The implemented Sigma-Delta Modulator is a MASH (Multi Stage Noise Shaping) architecture of 3rd order.

 • The implemented Sigma-Delta Modulator has the following inputs and outputs: